- CS 50th Anniversary

 - Supplemental form- This form is part of the online application.
 Please be sure to list any publications and your website on this form AND on your resume (CV).
 Upload your resume (CV) on the Document Uploads, Confirmation & Submission" section (page 15) and a copy of your NDO transcript on the Additional Information's section of the online application.

-- 2 sets of official transcripts - You are required to upload copies of your transcripts into the online application.
-You must also mail 2 OFFICIAL copies of your transcripts to the Computer Science Department (including transcripts from any NDO classes taken at Stanford).
+- 2 sets of official transcripts - You are required to upload copies of your transcripts or e-transcripts into the online application for all institutions you have attended for at least a year as a full time student.
+You must also mail 2 OFFICIAL copies of your transcripts to the Computer Science Department from institutions you have attended for at least a year as full time student (this is not required for current Stanford students).
 For more information about what Academic Records the University requires, please go to: https://studentaffairs.stanford.edu/gradadmissions/international-applicants/transcripts.
-Send transcripts to:

 Computer Science Graduate Admissions

 Gates Building, Room 196